Professor, Department Chair of Psychology

 She began graduate school in 2000 at Washington University in St. Louis where she worked with Dr. Gregory E. Miller on his research examining depression, inflammation, and heart disease.
 When Dr. Miller took a faculty position at UBC in Vancouver, Canada, Dr. Stetler was able to transfer to their Ph.D. program and continue working with him.

 Dr. Stetler earned her Ph.D. in health psychology from UBC in 2007.
 She began teaching at Furman in 2006, where she enjoys teaching and conducting research in a small liberal arts setting.
 She was awarded tenure and promoted to associate professor in 2013.
+In 2021, she was promoted to professor.

 - Ph.D., University of British Columbia